abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 	private AutoService autoService;	// ServiceA is injected }

-// if both @Primary and @Qualifier mechanisms are ambiguous, then @Qualifier takes precedence (ofc!)
+// if both @Primary and @Qualifier mechanisms are ambiguous, then @Qualifier takes precedence (ofc as its more explicit and closer to usage (autowiring location))
 ```
 _Reference_: https://www.baeldung.com/spring-autowire